Grand Canyon Hiking Tours

 What to Do at the Grand Canyon

-At the Grand Canyon National Park, there is something for everyone.
+There is something for everyone to explore at Grand Canyon National Park.
 Visitors can enjoy a hearty meal and a cold drink at one of the Grand Canyon Hotels like the famous El Tovar or get their thrills while rafting on the Colorado River like the legendary explorer John Wesley Powell.
 You can take a helicopter tour over the canyon or embark on a Grand Canyon mule ride to the bottom or along the rim.

 Many people are interested in taking Grand Canyon tours from Las Vegas, but these tours are often short bus tours that don’t allow you to see very much of the canyon itself.
 Consider making your Grand Canyon vacation at least a few days long so you can take the time to enjoy the hiking trails and iconic sights of Grand Canyon National Park.
 With a landmark this size, it’s not hard to find a beautiful canyon viewpoint while driving along the rim.